fmalina/revisions-blocl/activism/reinventingorganizations.md

 life has operated in the world for billions of years.
 Self-organization is the life force of the world.

-For a long time, we didn’t know better and thought we needed to interfere with the life’s self-organizing urge and try to control one another.
+For a long time, we didn't know better and thought we needed to interfere with the life’s self-organizing urge and try to control one another.
 [\*](#ASIN:B00ICS9VI4;LOC:3003)